-Written reports will be deemed to have been submitted on the date postmarked.
+WrittenrReports will be deemed to have been submitted on the date postmarked.
 For reports which are not mailed, postage prepaid, into a mail facility serviced by the United States Postal Service, the date of receipt of the report shall govern.
-Reports due on dates which fall on a Saturday, Sunday or legal holiday will be considered to be submitted on time if submitted on the next calendar day which is not a Saturday, Sunday or legal holiday.
+Reports due on dates which fall on a Saturday, Sunday, or Local, State, or Federal legal holiday will be considered to be submitted on time if submitted on the next calendar day which is not a Saturday, Sunday, or Local, State, or Federal legal holiday.

 Reports submitted by facsimile and e-mail will be accepted to meet report submittal dates.
-However an original signatory copy along with the required certification statement must follow within five (5) days of receipt of the fax or e-mail copy.
+However, an original signatory copy along with the required certification statement must follow within five (5) days of receipt of the fax or e-mail copy.